TimeTravelPenguin/TikzAutomata/README.md

 ## Usage

-As an example, observe the following graph:
+As an example, ignoring the stroke and colour fill styling of the Tikz figure for GitHub's dark mode, observe the following graph:

 <img src="./images/nn_example.svg" width=500px />